brianhill/deep-springs-observatory/index.md

 ## Dome and Control Room

-The observatory's dome is the [Aphelion 7 ft Model](https://www.apheliondomes.com/products.html) purchased used from [Antelope Hills Observatory](http://www.antelopehillsobservatory.org).
-The usable height inside has been increased to 81&frac12;&rdquo; by bolting the dome to a 24-sided sill plate on top of a [12-sided foundation](./resources/plans/index.html).
+The observatory's dome is the [Aphelion 7 ft Model](./resources/plans/DomeCrossSection.gif) purchased used from [Antelope Hills Observatory](http://www.antelopehillsobservatory.org).
+The internal height inside the dome has been increased by 9&frac12;&rdquo; to 81&frac12;&rdquo; by bolting the dome to a 24-sided sill plate on top of a [12-sided foundation](./resources/plans/index.html).

 The roof deck of the control room was completed in early April: